Repent of your Sins?

 John 3:16-17

-Interestingly the popular NLT (New Living Translation) does use the phrase 'repent of your sins' or something very similar several times in Acts.
+Interestingly the popular NLT (New Living Translation) does use the phrase 'repent of your sins' several times in Acts.
 It is always an addition to the original text.
-The Good New Bible does the same in places.
+The Good New Bible does the same sometimes.
+You can see it at Acts 26v20.
 Other translations, such as the ESV, NIV, KJV, and NKJV, are more literal.

 ...all must repent of their sins and turn to God—and prove they have changed by the good things they do